A 33-year-old man who was charged with

 burning a woman alive on a New York City subway appeared in court on Wednesday.

-Sebastian Zapeta appeared in Kings County Supreme Court, nearly three months after he allegedly set 57-year-old Debrina Kwam on fire.
+Sebastian Zapeta appeared in Kings County Supreme Court, nearly three months after he allegedly set 57-year-old Debrina Kwam, of Toms River, on fire.

 Police say she was sleeping on an F train at the Stillwell Avenue station in Coney Island.